blocoio/android-template/README.md

 ## Getting started

 1. Download this repository and open it on Android Studio
-1. Rename the app package `io.bloco.template`
+2. Rename the app package `io.bloco.template`
+3. Check if the manifest package was renamed along with the package
-1. On `app`, change the package on the `mode` lazy var
+4. On `app`, change the package on the `mode` lazy var
-1. On `app/build.gradle`, change the applicationId to the new app package
+5. On `app/build.gradle`, change the applicationId to the new app package
-1. On `app/build.gradle`, update the dependencies Android Studio suggests
+6. On `app/build.gradle`, update the dependencies Android Studio suggests
-1. On `string.xml`, set your application name
+7. On `string.xml`, set your application name
-1. On `theme.xml` & `colors.xml` set your application primary and secondary colors
+8. On `theme.xml` & `colors.xml` set your application primary and secondary colors

 And you're ready to start working on your new app.